 When the brain tells the body that it is lacking oxygen a person briefly wakes up and restores normal breathing.
 This causes a person to have inconsistent or fragmented sleep patterns and leads to daytime sleepiness which could take a negative toll on the daily lives of people.

-Most people with OSA snore loudly and frequently, with periods of silence when airflow is reduced or blocked.
-They then make choking, snorting or gasping sounds when their airway reopens
+Those with OSA tend to snore frequently and loudly.
+There may be periods of silence when airflow is blocked or reduced followed by choking, snorting, or gasping sounds when the airway reopens.

-The Diagnosis for sleep apnea must be made by a Sleep Physician with the aid of a Sleep Study.
+OSA must be diagnosed by a Sleep Physician and a Sleep Study.